MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configuring-excel-addin.md

 Your on-premises deployment must meet the following prerequisites:

-- Microsoft Entra ID (Microsoft Entra ID) used to authenticate users.
+- Microsoft Entra ID used to authenticate users.

-  The [!INCLUDE[server](../developer/includes/server.md)] instance, clients, and users must be configured for Microsoft Entra ID (Microsoft Entra ID) authentication, including OData.
+  The [!INCLUDE[server](../developer/includes/server.md)] instance, clients, and users must be configured for Microsoft Entra ID authentication, including OData.

-  - For [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2022 release wave 1 (v20) and later, go to [Configure Microsoft Entra ID Authentication with OpenID Connect](Authenticating-Users-with-Azure-ad-openid-connect.md).
+  - For [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2022 release wave 1 (v20) and later, go to [Configure Microsoft Entra authentication with OpenID Connect](Authenticating-Users-with-Azure-ad-openid-connect.md).

        > [!IMPORTANT]
        > Be sure to set `WSFederationLoginEndpoint` parameter of [!INCLUDE[server](../developer/includes/server.md)] instance.
 Otherwise, you'll get an error that the realm is not defined when trying to edit data using **Edit in Excel**.
-  - For [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2021 release wave 2 (v19) and earlier, go to [Configure Microsoft Entra ID Authentication with WS-Federation](authenticating-users-with-azure-active-directory.md).
+  - For [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2021 release wave 2 (v19) and earlier, go to [Configure Microsoft Entra authentication with WS-Federation](authenticating-users-with-azure-active-directory.md).
 - OData enabled and uses Secure Sockets Layer (SSL) for authentication.

    For more information, go to [Using Security Certificates with Business Central On-Premises](../deployment/implement-security-certificates-production-environment.md).